 Mr. da Costa has substantial experience handling high profile cases that garner media attention on a national, state and local level.
-His cases have been covered by numerous media outlets, including Time, CNN, MSNBC, ABC, CBS, Star Ledger, Bergen Record, The Huffington Post, USA Today, The Washington Post, AP news, New Jersey 12, CBS radio and others.
+His cases have been covered by numerous media outlets, including Time, CNN, MSNBC, ABC, CBS, Star Ledger, Bergen Record, The Huffington Post, USA Today, The Washington Post, The Wall Street Journal, New Jersey Law Journal, VICE News, NJTV News, AP news, New Jersey 12, CBS radio and others.
 He has a unique ability to offer his clients the care and compassion needed during their difficult times while simultaneously providing aggressive legal representation in the courtroom, in the media and the legislature.

 Currently, Mr. da Costa is representing numerous families and staff members that have fallen victim to COVID-19 inside of nursing homes, such as the Veterans Memorial Homes at Menlo Park and Paramus and the Andover Subacute and Rehab facility where seventeen bodies were found piled up in a makeshift morgue.
 In addition, Mr. da Costa also represents many of the families and children that were victims of the Adenovirus outbreak at The Wanaque Center for Nursing and Rehabilitation in late 2018.
 As part of his representation of the victims of the Adenovirus outbreak that claimed the lives of eleven children, he testified on behalf of his clients before the New Jersey Senate Health & Human Services Committee.
 His testimony on behalf of his clients and their children was described by a columnist for the North Jersey Record/USA Today Network as having spoken “eloquently on their behalf.”